 Through the years, we’ve remained committed to our core belief that better data begets brighter insights, smarter decisions and bigger impacts.And we’ve also learned that better systems means better service, stronger stewardship and of course, happier staff.

-2018 was a year of growth for HomeKeeper.
+2019 was a year of growth for HomeKeeper, including achieving 100 HomeKeeper participating organizations!
 We are excited to share accomplishments, lessons learned, and where we are going next.

 - Our HomeKeeper community continues to expand.
-We welcomed 20 new organizations in 2018.
-This included 12 homeownership users, and 8 housing counseling users.
-Currently, we have a total of 90 participating organizations.
+We welcomed 24 new organizations in 2019.
+This included 16 homeownership users, and 9 housing counseling users.
+As of February 2019, we have a total of 103 participating organizations.

 - Multiple participating organizations continue to provide valuable examples of the power of using HomeKeeper to track your programs in Salesforce, including impact reporting, housing counseling activity, and cultivating partnerships between housing counseling and homeownership programs.